 - have two emotional literacy support assistants (ELSA).

 - have a high number of classroom support assistants and well monitored interventions.

 - have well trained staff who contribute to making a real difference for each and every one of our pupils.

 - However we recognise that not all children who receive pupil premium will be socially disadvantaged and we also recognise that not all children who are disadvantaged receive pupil premium.
 We reserve the right to allocate Pupil Premium funding to support any child the school has identified as being in need.

-- the Inclusion Team, SLT and Governors monitor how effectively the school is spending its Pupil Premium funding to maximise achievement and analyse any gaps.
-The Inclusion Team effectively track all individual Pupil Premium children to monitor their progress and the effectiveness of any interventions in place.
+- the SLT and Governors monitor how effectively the school is spending its Pupil Premium funding to maximise achievement and analyse any gaps.
+The SENDCO and SLT effectively track all individual Pupil Premium children to monitor their progress and the effectiveness of any interventions in place.